 The first step in filing your IRS Form 1040 is calculating your Adjusted Gross Income, also known as AGI.
-The Form 1040 first asks for your basic information along with your sources of income including annual salary, tips, income from claiming Social Security or unemployment, alimony, and more.
+Form 1040 first asks for your basic information along with your sources of income including annual salary, tips, and income from claiming Social Security or unemployment, alimony, and more.
 To prepare, you should collect information such as:

 It is important to follow the instructions and consider each source of income listed on the form while using the space allotted for other income to report any additional income not listed.
 Depending on the sources of your income, you may need to attach a Schedule 1 to your Form 1040.
-For example, if you have collected unemployment, paid interest on student loans, or accumulated business income, the Schedule 1 will allow you to make adjustments to your annual income.
-If you run a business as a sole proprietor, you will also need to fill out and attach a Schedule C. The Schedule C allows you to report how much your business gained or lost in the past year.
+For example, if you have collected unemployment, paid interest on student loans, or accumulated business income, Schedule 1 will allow you to make adjustments to your annual income.
+If you run a business as a sole proprietor, you will also need to fill out and attach a Schedule C. Schedule C allows you to report how much your business gained or lost in the past year.

 Tax Deductions, Exemptions, and Credits